 This post contains affiliate links which means if you make a purchase after following the link I may make a commission at no cost to you

-Want to make this smoothie?
 Pick a small-medium sized beet, clean and chop it up.
-Be careful or you’ll have pink hands when you are finished.
-Add the beet to the blender with the almond milk, strawberries, and juice of a lemon (I used a meyer because they are sweeter).
+Be careful or you'll have pink hands when you are finished.
+Add the beet to the blender with the almond milk, strawberries, and juice of a lemon (I used a Meyer because they are a bit sweeter).
 Clean your apple and remove the core and seeds.
-I like to leave the skin on so I used my trusty little apple wedger – I love this tool and this is how I always eat my apples.
+I like to leave the skin on so I used my trusty little apple wedger - I love this tool and this is how I always eat my apples.
 Throw this into the blender and you are ready to go.

 A Vitamix or Blendtec blender will have no problem blending the raw beet.
 You may have some difficulty with a less powerful blender and you can always try to steam your beet a bit to soften it up.
+Don't be afraid to use your trusty tamper to get the right blend.
 After blending the mixture try adding some ice and blending again to get a really nice thick, cold smoothie.
-This makes a really good sized smoothie that will keep you going all morning long.
-The first time I made it, I didn’t drink it right away (besides a couple of sips) and stored it in the fridge for 3-4 hours.
-When I did drink it later it was just as delicious and the consistency held up which isn’t always the case with smoothies.
+This makes a good-sized smoothie that will keep you going all morning long.
+The first time I made it, I didn't drink it right away (besides a couple of sips) and stored it in the fridge for 3-4 hours.
+When I did drink it later it was just as delicious and the consistency held up which isn't always the case with smoothies.

 This smoothie is most definitely in my Top 3 Favourite Smoothies of all time.
 If you don't like overly sweet smoothies than this vanilla strawberry beet smoothie may just be the one for you.
 Give it a try - in just a few minutes you could be slurping away.